What Is Xerostomia?

 Neurophysiologic Mechanisms

-The most accepted mechanistic hypothesis is that acupuncture stimulates salivary flow through convergent neurologic pathways.
-Insertion of needles at points on the face and neck would activate afferent fibers of the trigeminal nerve (cranial nerve V) and the facial nerve (cranial nerve VII), which project to the superior salivatory nucleus in the brainstem.
+The most widely accepted mechanistic hypothesis is that acupuncture stimulates salivary flow through convergent neurologic pathways.
+Needle insertion at points on the face and neck would activate afferent fibers of the trigeminal nerve (cranial nerve V) and the facial nerve (cranial nerve VII), which project to the superior salivatory nucleus in the brainstem.

 Other suggested mechanisms, still partially characterized, include possible increased local blood flow in the salivary glands, release of vasoactive neuropeptides (CGRP, substance P), and modulation of the neuroendocrine axis.
 These findings are based on experimental and preclinical studies and require further confirmation in humans.